Reach

 Breakthrough

-A year long commission for creatives or companies who are ready to break into the mainstream.
+A commission for a creative or company ready to break into the mainstream.

 Incubate